tianysun/tianysun.github.io/paper.md

 * **How Personal Perceptions of COVID-19 Have Changed Over Time**
   * **Tianyi Sun**
   * Presented in the Chatbot group, Oct 1st.
-  * In submission at the 35th AAAI conference on Artificial Intelligence.
+  * In submission at the 35th AAAI Conference on Artificial Intelligence.
 AAAI 2021.
   * [Paper](/assets/img/AAAI_UC (1).pdf) | [Code](https://github.com/TianyiSun00234/aaai-How-Personal-Perceptions-of-COVID-19-Have-Changed-Over-Time) | [Slides](assets/img/How Personal Perceptions Of COVID-19 Have Changed Over Time Slides.pdf)

 * **Clustering US Counties to Find Patterns Related to the COVID-19 Pandemic**